Arbitrage fund vs liquid fund for short-term parking

 Practical recommendation

-- Short-term parking < 3 months: Liquid fund.
+- Short-term parking under 3 months: liquid fund.

-- 12+ month parking, high tax bracket: Arbitrage fund.
+- 12-month-plus parking, high tax bracket: arbitrage fund.

-- Mixed approach: Liquid for emergency cash + arbitrage for tax-efficient parking.
+- Mixed approach: liquid fund for emergency cash, arbitrage fund for tax-efficient parking of longer-stay capital.

 See also